Drive section

 Western New York Lake Erie Corridor

-Step back to the bounded live western New York subregion.
+Step back to the compact live western New York subregion.

 New York